+During a spring break trip to Brooklyn Nicole and I decided to find the 3 best pizza slices in NYC.
 Everybody has their favorite style of pizza and the best part of visiting New York City is you can try it all.
 There is a pizza place on every block.
-While visiting my daughter Nicole in Brooklyn we decided to give some a try.

 We both got a serving of Spumoni Ice Cream for dessert.
 Their Spumoni is a mix of Vanilla, Chocolate, and Pistachio.
 In my opinion, it was the star of the meal.
 We ate on the patio, but they have a full-service restaurant inside.
 The whole area had a down-home family vibe.

-Joe’s Pizza is a Greenwich Village Institution.
-Joe’s was founded in 1975 and has been listed on NYC’s best pizzas over and over.
+Joe’s Pizza is a Greenwich Village institution.
+It was founded in 1975 and has been listed on NYC’s best pizzas over and over.
 They have a simple menu.
 Whole pies or by the slice.
 They also have Sicilian pizza on the menu, but I have never tried it.

 Joe’s Pizza is a walk-up and order-at-the-counter pizzeria.
 There are a few stools and stand-up tables, but mostly you order to go.
 The day Nicole and I went she saved us seats on a bench in the square across the street.
 The square is officially Father Demo Square.
 It has a fountain and benches and is a good place to sit and people watch.
 I went and ordered our pizza.